SoulDaMeep/ArduinoWBakkesmod/README.md

 This template allows you to write commands through **Serial Port**.

-This is a demo I made to test out sending commands from you .cpp file through serial port to your .ino file. \
+This is a demo I made to test out sending commands from you .cpp through serial port to be recieved by your .ino file. \
-This demo showcases how you can send and recieve more than 1 command through serial port using StatEvents with Bakkesmod.
+This demo showcases how you can send and recieve more than 1 command through serial port using StatEvents with Bakkesmod. \
-Green Light = Touched ball
+Green Light = Touched ball \
-Red Light = Demoed
+Red Light = Demoed \
-Blue Light = Scored
+Blue Light = Scored \
 Yello Light = Save \
 [Demo video](https://imgur.com/a/uP2UeMF)